toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 #### add to wishlist functionality

-- [ ] create a cached verifySession server-only func that verifies if user is logged in.
+- [x] create a cached verifySession server-only func that verifies if user is logged in.
 Possible return value: null, {isAuth (false), sessionId}, {isAuth (true), name, userId, role}.
 Possible error throw: 401 (auth issue), 404(user not found), 500 (db errors out)
-  - [ ] get session cookie, if !session, return null, if session, verify jwt
+  - [x] get session cookie, if !session, return null, if session, verify jwt
-    - [ ] if jwt throw error, throw authenticated, delete cookie
+    - [x] if jwt throw error, throw authenticated, delete cookie
-  - [ ] if valid, check for userId or sessionId,
+  - [x] if valid, check for userId or sessionId,
-  - [ ] if sessionId return {isAuth (false), sessionId}
+  - [x] if sessionId return {isAuth (false), sessionId}
-  - [ ] if userId, check for user in db, if user is true, return {isAuth (true), name, userId, role}
+  - [x] if userId, check for user in db (throw 500 if db errors out), if user is true, return {isAuth (true), name, userId, role}
-  - [ ] if !user, return 404 user not found , if db error, return 500 an error occurred
+  - [x] if !user, return 404 user not found , if db error, return 500 an error occurred
 - [ ] create add to wishlist server action or manage wishlist (add & remove)
 - [ ] import, invoke and await verifySession in try/catch, assign returned value to session,
 - [ ] if !session or !session.userId, redirect to login